saurabhm-1998/Mapping_Hibernate/README.md

 # Mapping_Hibernate

-This project is a sample implementation of a web application built using Java, Hibernate, Spring Boot, and MySQL.
-The application demonstrates the usage of Hibernate for Object Relational Mapping (ORM) and the Spring framework for creating RESTful APIs.
-The project uses Maven as a build tool.
+This project is a basic Employee-Address Management System built using Java, Spring Boot, Hibernate, and a SQL database.
+It demonstrates the use of one-to-one mapping between the Employee and Address entities.
 ## FrameWorks and Language Used

 Java